How Much Does Outplacement Cost?

 There is considerable evidence that the cost of not offering transitioning employees help can be higher than what you’d pay for a well-designed outplacement service, but the cost isn’t always measured in an immediate cost.
 Some costs accrue over time.

 Former employees often go on to become customers, competitors, business partners, and have the possibility of becoming boomerang employees (returning to the company in a slightly different capacity after gaining further experience elsewhere), or consultants.

 In a time when trust and transparency are the currency of employers of choice, damage to the brand can be costly.
 When employees feel disrespected — when they believe a company has treated them like a disposable asset — they’re likely to share those feelings with their peers on social media as well as with their family and friends.
-The costs of negative may not be measured in reputational damage alone.
+The costs of negative alumni sentiment may not be measured in reputational damage alone.
 It can also generate significant monetary damage caused by negative comments on sites like Glassdoor which discourage future hires, cause longer recruiting cycles and expenses, or lost business opportunities due to difficulties filling key roles.